EdBoardComputer/8BitComputer/Alu.md

 COT1 XOR (Carry Out, SCD)
 CARRY FLAG AND (COT1, NOT (M) )
 ```
 The ALU result is put on the databus by the EO instruction.
-The result depends on the bottom 3 bits of the opcode.
+The function depends on the bottom 3 bits of the opcode.
 ```
 000 Add (ALUBUSA+ALUBUSB) with Carry.
 Carry and Zero Flags affected 001 Subtract (ALUBUSA-ALUBUSB) with Borrow (Carry Flag) Carry and Zero Flags affected